11 Key Factors To Consider When Hiring a Contact Center Support Provider

 Also, don’t forget the following when looking for a contact center support provider:

-• BPO credentials: Make sure they have the right license to operate, to avoid legal implications and a potential shutdown.
+• BPO credentials: Ensure they have the right operating license to avoid legal implications and a potential shutdown.

 • Business certification: Hiring a BPO partner with good credentials is the best option.
 This mirrors how a service provider ensures business compliance and follows standards.